bigin/ImExtraFields/README.md

 ##Usage

-To get an item assigned to the current page just simple call:
+To get an item assigned to the current page, just simple call:
 ```php
 $slug = get_page_slug(false);
 $item = imanager()->getItem('name=Your category name', 'name='.$slug);
 ```
-where the first parameter is the category name and the second an the curren page ID.
+where the first parameter is the category name and the second the curren page ID.

 Of course, this can also be done by using any other attributes or fields, there is an example how you can do that by category ID:
 ```php